prmr/DesignBook/exercises/e-chapter7.md

 ## Exercise 4

-Draw a class diagram of the refactored design completed in Exercise 3, then extend the diagram to how `CompositeShow` (a composite) and `IntroducedShow` (a decorator) would integrate the design.
+Draw a class diagram of the refactored design completed in Exercise 3, then extend the diagram to show how `CompositeShow` (a composite) and `IntroducedShow` (a decorator) would integrate the design.

 ## Exercise 5